Maki Hanatani: Biography

 and the 2020 single "The Idolmaster Cinderella Girls Starlight Master Gold Rush!
 2: Taiyou no Enogubako" (which charted at #10 in the Oricon Singles Chart).
 She also voices Sakura Saruno in the Idol Bu Show franchise.

 On 10 July 2021, she left Space Craft, her agency for sixteen years since the beginning of her career, and began working as a freelancer.

-Her favorite songs are the Rolling Stones's "Paint It Black" and Machiko Watanabe's "Kamome ga Tonda Bi", and among her favorite musicians are Goose House, Sting, Junko Yagami, and Kenshi Yonezu.
+Her favorite songs are the Rolling Stones's "Paint It Black" and Machiko Watanabe's "Kamome ga Tonda Hi", and among her favorite musicians are Goose House, Sting, Junko Yagami, and Kenshi Yonezu.
 Her hobbies include desktop music and building PCs.